lumpy darkness

 Orbit: NASA Astronauts Photograph the Earth.
 Jay Apt, Michael Helfert, Justin Wilkinson.
 National Geographic Society, 1996.

 Our Universe, National Geographic Picture Atlas of.
 Roy A. Gallant.
 Washington: National Geographic Society, 1980.
+Included a kit with a toy telescope, star finder, and a record of sounds!

 The Planets.
 Dava Sobel.
 USA: Viking, 2007.